What you need to know about extended unemployment benefits in 2026 — plus actionable steps if your benefits run out.

 Where to See Your Remaining Balance

-1. Log in to your state’s unemployment portal: Most states display your remaining balance, Benefit Year End (BYE) date, and weekly benefit amount on your account dashboard.
+- Log in to your state’s unemployment portal: Most states display your remaining balance, Benefit Year End (BYE) date, and weekly benefit amount on your account dashboard.

-2. Review your most recent payment notice: Your state agency typically sends a payment confirmation (by mail, email, or text) each week that shows your remaining balance.
+- Review your most recent payment notice: Your state agency typically sends a payment confirmation (by mail, email, or text) each week that shows your remaining balance.

-3. Call your state unemployment agency: If you can’t access your account online, call your state’s unemployment phone line.
+- Call your state unemployment agency: If you can’t access your account online, call your state’s unemployment phone line.
 Have your Social Security number and claim information ready.

 What “Exhausted” Means

-• If EB is triggered on in your state and you receive 13 additional EB weeks, you are exhausted once those 13 weeks are also used up.
+Your benefits are considered “exhausted” when you have used up all the weeks available to you under your current claim.
+For example, if your state provides 26 weeks of regular UI and you have received 26 weeks of payments, your benefits are exhausted.
+If EB is triggered on in your state and you receive 13 additional EB weeks, you are exhausted once those 13 weeks are also used up.

-Being “exhausted” does not automatically mean you cannot receive any more benefits—it depends on whether:
+Being “exhausted” does not automatically mean you cannot receive any more benefits — it depends on whether EB is available in your state, or whether your Benefit Year has ended and you qualify for a new claim.

-What Happens the Week After You Exhaust?
+What Happens After You Exhaust

-1. You will receive a notice: Your state agency will send you a letter or message explaining that your benefits have ended.
+- You will receive a notice: Your state agency will send you a letter or message explaining that your benefits have ended.

 If you’re unsure about your status, contact your state unemployment agency as soon as possible.
 Do not wait until after your last payment to ask for help.